The Phantom Chance

 The Phantom Chance (foaled 3 November 1989) is a New Zealand Thoroughbred racehorse who won the New Zealand Derby in 1992 and Cox Plate in 1993, earning over $2 million in his 44-race career.

 Family

-The Phantom Chance, a gelding by Noble Bijou out of The Fantasy, was a member of one of New Zealand's best-known Thoroughbred families bred by A.G, K.J., M.C., and P.R.
-Dennis (the Dennis brothers).
+The Phantom Chance, a gelding by Noble Bijou out of The Fantasy, was a member of one of New Zealand's best-known Thoroughbred families bred by A.G (Tony), K.J.
+(Joe), M.C.
+(Martin), and P.R.
+(Ray) Dennis (the Dennis brothers).
 This family features a number of horses whose names begin with 'The', including: